Burson (company): 1990s: Global presence and Philip Morris

 Their activities also included support for The Advancement of Sound Science Coalition (TASSC), which was created in 1993 by APCO Worldwide, another major public relations firm, with funding from Philip Morris.
 In Europe, Burson-Marsteller provided support for an advertising campaign in 1996 carried out by Philip Morris.
 Advertisements were published comparing the health risks of secondhand smoke exposure with a range of other activities.
 This campaign received significant coverage in the media across Europe.
 Burson-Marsteller was criticized in the media for its involvement with Philip Morris, and in 1999 a demonstration was held outside the firm's headquarters, protesting their role as PR for Philip Morris.
 Those involved went to great lengths not to reveal the tobacco industry support of these organizations, to give the appearance they represented grassroots opposition to anti-smoking laws rather than the business interests of their sponsors.

-At the end of the 1990s, the firm had retained its position as the largest PR agency in the world, with fees of over $274 million for that year.
+At the end of the 1990s, the firm had retained its position as the largest PR agency in the world, with fees of over $274 million that year.
 As part of the company's continued growth, it acquired grassroots lobbying organization Direct Impact in April 1999.
 In the same year, Harold Burson was named by PR Week as the PR industry's "most influential person of the 20th century".